Teaching & Learning

 - Various local regional events

-The school program includes a variety of experiences ranging from mask making, painting, ceramics, jewellery, sculpture to textiles, woodwork and metal work.
+Students communicate ideas, feelings, experiences and observations through a variety of visual arts activities such as drawing, painting, puppet making, ceramics, collage, printing, sculpture, textiles and construction.
 Wherever possible, the arts program supports classroom units of inquiry developing conceptual understanding, enhancing positive attitude and the taking of action.
-The arts programme also includes independent units of inquiry that support a positive learning environment conductive to the creative experience.
+The arts program also includes independent units of inquiry that support a positive learning environment conducive to the creative experience.

 - Instrumental music